allguitars/NodeJS-Demo/notes/IntegrationTesting.md

 ## Testing the Authorization

-Ｗe're going to test the route handler for creating a new genre. So how many tests do we need here?
+Ｗe're going to test the route handler for creating a new genre.
+So how many tests do we need here?

 **The number of tests should be greater than or equal to the number of execution paths.**